agilie/GoButton/README.md

 ##### Animations list
 * *spin* - the main animation of the unwinding of the loader
 * *infinitespin* - run after *spin*.
 Animation of infinite rotation, it works if the flag was set.
-* *stopspoin* - run after *spin*.
+* *stopspin* - run after *spin*.
 Animation stops rotation, it works depending on the set flag of infinite animation.
 * *stop* - the rotation stop animation is triggered by a second press of the button or stopping via the stop method.

 ##### Methods